2101dudu/PortfolioWebsite/README.md

 ## About

-This medium solo project has the goal of showcasing my work as a software engineer student.
+This medium solo project aims to showcase my work as a software engineer student.

 ## Sections